fuegovic/Starguard/docs/env_file.md

 ## MongoDB Variables

 - `MONGO_HOST`: The host name of the MongoDB database used for storing user data.
-If you are using docker, set it to `mongodb`.
+If you are using docker mongo (from the `override.example`), set it to `mongodb`.
 - `MONGO_DATABASE`: The name of the MongoDB database used for storing user data.
-The default is `mongodb`
-- `MONGO_PORT`: The external port for the MongoDB The default is `27017`
+The default is `starguard`
-- Note: The external access is disabled by default, but you can enable it by editing the `docker-compose.yml` file
+- Note: The external access is disabled by default, but you can enable it by editing the `docker-compose.override.yml` file, See the `override.example` file.

 ## Mongo-Express
+You can enable this by editing the `docker-compose.override.yml` file, See the `override.example` file.
 - You can access the database by visiting `http://localhost:8081/`.
 Please change the default credentials for something more secure.

 - `MONGO_EXPRESS_USERNAME`: The username used to connect to the database with mongo-express.
 The default is `admin`